-Here at Leinart Law Firm, we offer financial help to all of our clients in the form of a wage garnishment attorney.
-Our experts will analyze your case, help you understand everything about wage garnishment, and offer a sound strategy to target the best financial outcome.
+Unpaid debts and back taxes may cause wage garnishment.
+At Leinart Law Firm, our Texas wage garnishment attorneys offer solutions to remove wage garnishment orders along with ways to get rid of or restructure your debt.
+Our lawyers will analyze your case, help you understand everything about wage garnishment, and offer a sound strategy to target your best financial outcome.

 What is a Wage Garnishment?

-The court sends notification to your employer who then withholds a certain amount from your paycheck and sends that money to person you owe money to.
+The court sends a notification to your employer who then withholds a certain amount from your paycheck and sends that money to the person you owe money to.
 This happens until your debt is paid off.
-The wage garnishment can only be a certain percentage of your net income (after taxes), but the max amount they can take out is dependent on your state laws.
+The wage garnishment can only be a certain deduction rate of your net disposable income (after taxes), but the max amount they can take out is dependent on your state laws.

-Wage Garnishment Laws
+Federal Wage Garnishment Laws

 There are Federal laws in place that limit how much creditors can take out of your paycheck.
 The amount is limited to 25 percent of your disposable earnings (after mandatory deductions) or the amount by which your weekly earnings exceed 30 times the minimum wage, whichever is lower.
 These limits vary by state as well.

 If you want to dispute a wage garnishment, you have to file papers with the court.
-An experienced attorney familiar in debt and bankruptcy would be a great place to start.
+An experienced garnishment attorney familiar with debt collection and bankruptcy would be a great place to start.
 At the court hearing, you can present evidence stating that you cannot pay the garnishment amount due to financial hardship.
 The judge then may decide to end the wage garnishment or leave it in place.

 You will be served with the paperwork informing you of where and when your court hearing is scheduled.
 If you get notice of a lawsuit being filed against you, it is crucial that you seek legal advice right away.
 A wage garnishment would never occur without notice to you beforehand.

-How Do I Stop Wage Garnishment Judgment?
+How Do I Stop A Wage Garnishment Judgment?

 Once a judgment has been made, it is hard to overturn.
 You have a few options in order to satisfy the judgment.
 Your first choice is to pay off the debt as fast as possible so your income will no longer be deducted.
-You can also contact a debt attorney to provide you with more options that may be available to you.
+You can also contact a debt and bankruptcy attorney to provide you with more options that may be available to you.

 Will Bankruptcy Stop Wage Garnishment?